alishabab/private-events/README.md

 rails s
 ```

-- Open a web page and go to [port 3000 on your local machine.](http://localhost:3000)
+- Open the browser and go to [port 3000 on your local machine.](http://localhost:3000)
 - The original project can be found on this [Odin Project page](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations).

 ## Authors